allandrs/allandrs/README.md

 - 👯 I’m looking to collaborate on web site project
 - 🤔 I’m looking for help with JavaScript, ReactJS
 - 💬 Ask me about front-end projects
-- 📫 How to reach me: github: @allandrs | twitter: @allandrscode | e-mail: allandouglascode@gmail.com
+- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/allandouglasrs/ github: @allandrs | twitter: @allandrscode | e-mail: allandouglascode@gmail.com